Charles Ross (British Army officer, born 1864): Early life

-Ross was born in 1864, the third son of General Sir C. C. G. Ross.
+Ross was born in 1864, the third son of General Sir Campbell Claye Grant Ross.
 His eldest brother, Ronald, would later become a medical researcher, and was eventually awarded the 1902 Nobel Prize in Medicine for his work on the transmission of malaria.

-He was educated at Stubbington, and joined the Norfolk Regiment (later the Royal Norfolk Regiment) in 1884.
+He was educated at Stubbington, and, after serving as an officer in the 3rd (Militia) Battalion of the Dorsetshire Regiment (later the Dorset Regiment), into which he was commissioned in January 1883, joined the Norfolk Regiment (later the Royal Norfolk Regiment) as a lieutenant in November 1884.

 He was attached to the Egyptian Army in 1893 and 1894, and attended the Staff College, Camberley from 1897 to 1899.
 Shortly after leaving, he was posted to South Africa, following the outbreak of hostilities there, to act as a divisional signalling officer.
-He was then assigned to intelligence work on the staff, and remained in the country until July 1902, being mentioned in dispatches and awarded the Distinguished Service Order.
-In 1904 he was posted to the Royal Military Academy, Woolwich, as an instructor, and in 1905 was transferred to the Royal Military College, Sandhurst as the commander of a cadet company.
-He remained at Sandhurst until January 1908, when he was posted to the Staff College as an instructor; he was well regarded as a lecturer by his students.
+He was then assigned to intelligence work on the staff, and remained in the country until July 1902, being mentioned in dispatches and awarded the Distinguished Service Order (DSO) for his services in the war.

+In 1904, after returning to the United Kingdom, he was posted in May to the Royal Military Academy, Woolwich, as an instructor, and in 1905 was transferred to the Royal Military College, Sandhurst as the commander of a cadet company.
+He remained at Sandhurst until January 1908, when he was posted to the Staff College as a deputy assistant adjutant general (DAAG) in succession to John Du Cane; he was well regarded as a lecturer by his students.

+He was promoted to colonel in October 1911 and retired from the army in July 1912.

 First World War

-During the early stages of the war, Ross commanded a brigade.
+During the early stages of the First World War, Ross was promoted to the temporary rank of brigadier general in July 1915 and commanded the 20th (Light) Division's 61st Infantry Brigade, which he led on the Western Front.

-On 14 November 1915, he was appointed to command the 6th Division in the place of Walter Congreve, who had been promoted to command a corps.
+On 14 November 1915, he was promoted to temporary major general and appointed to command the 6th Division in the place of Lieutenant General Walter Congreve, who had been promoted to command a corps.
 He commanded the division during the Battle of the Somme, where it was engaged in September and October 1916.
 He held command until 18 August 1917, when he was relieved.
 Whilst commanding the division, he was made a Companion of the Bath.
 He subsequently commanded the 69th (2nd East Anglian) Division in the UK.